-The French Minors equip students with skills that will serve them literally the world over, for French is one of the few truly global languages.
+The minor degree in French equips students with skills that will serve them literally the world over, for French is one of the few truly global languages.
 To this end, the Department of World Languages offers courses in the French language and the literatures and cultures of not just France, but also the Francophone world, including parts of Africa, Canada, the Caribbean, and the Pacific Islands.
 Courses at all levels aid students in developing the four communicative skills of speaking, listening, reading, and writing in French.
 In addition, students explore the cultural products, perspectives, and practices of the French-speaking world through course work, field trips, extracurricular activities, and study abroad.
 UC has a partner program in Montpellier, France, or students may work with French faculty to develop an overseas experience that meets their individual educational goals.

-• Interpreter or translator – either full-time or on the side
+- Interpreter/ translator – either full-time or on the side